dcunited001/dcunited001.github.io/_posts/2016-06-17-divergents-and-directional-antennae-2-measurement-and-inference.md

 progression, this could also identify the combination of drug-induced neurological damage or damage induced by the combination of diseases.
-It could even identify WHAT DRUG CAUSED THE NEUROLOGICAL DAMAGE by understanding the dispersion and extend of damage in the brain.
+It could even identify WHAT DRUG CAUSED THE NEUROLOGICAL DAMAGE by understanding the dispersion and extent of damage in the brain.

 ## Neural Fingerprint for Pharmaceuticals

 ### Drug Absorption in the Human Brain.

 The brain is very particular in that it has the blood brain barrier, which restricts entry of charged particles.
-The only way a charged particle can pass through the blood brain barrier, which is a linining of brain cells that receives and filters nutrients from arteries and capallaries, is if that charged particle is briefly neutralized.
+The blood brain barrier is a linining of brain cells that receives and filters nutrients from arteries and capallaries.
+The only way a charged particle can pass through that is if it is briefly neutralized, which is a low-probability event.
 The point is that this has a big effect on the dispersion of specific chemicals throughout the brain, which form the basis of a "neural fingerprint" for neurological damage or for normal activity and absorption.

 ### Neural Fingerprint for Receptors